PersonForever/MetaAudio/README.md

 - al_maxsends (sets the max number of simultaneous EFX effects, MetaAudio uses a maximum of 2 but this can limit it to less)
 - al_device (sets the OpenAL device to use, can be _OpenAL Soft_ or _OpenAL Soft on Realtek_, for example)

-# Manual Installation
+# Installation

+1. Install latest version of [MetaHookSv](https://github.com/hzqst/MetaHookSv) .

-Copy the "metahook" folder to your mod dir.
+2. Copy the `metahook` folder to your existing `metahook` dir.

-Copy the other files to Steam's Half-Life dir.

 Example folder structure, where <game> can be "valve", "cstrike", "ns", "gearbox" or any other mod:

 ```
 |%STEAM%\steamapps\common\Half-Life\
-|----> metahook.exe
+|----> metahook.exe (metahook_blob.exe, svencoop.exe)
-|----> sndfile.dll
-|----> OpenAL32.dll (remove to use X-Fi hardware acceleration)
 |----> <game>\
   |----> metahook\
     |----> plugins\
       |----> MetaAudio.dll
+    |----> dlls\
+      |----> sndfile.dll
+      |----> OpenAL32.dll (OpenAL software implemention, remove to use pre-installed hardware acceleration version of OpenAL from system)
     |----> configs\
       |----> plugins.lst
 ```

+3. Add a new entry `MetaAudio.dll` in the `plugins.lst`.

-One should load the game through "MetaHook.exe".
-It is recommended to create a shortcut with at least the following launch options:
+* One should start the game through "MetaHook.exe".
+It is recommended to create a shortcut with at least the following launch options：`-steam -insecure -game <game>`.
-"-steam -insecure -game <game>".
-There are two sample shorcut files included, "OpenAL Half-Life" and "OpenAL Natural-Selection".

-There should be an "MetaAudio.dll" entry in "plugins.lst".

-# One Click Installation

-1. You have to compile the MetaAudio by yourself before installation. see Compiling

-2. Run `install-to-(WhateverGameYouWant).bat`

-3. Launch game from shortcut `MetaHook for (WhateverGameYouWant)`

-* You should have your Steam running otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not going to find GameInstallDir.
+* You will have to install the hardware acceleration version of OpenAL from https://www.openal.org/ if you removed the software implemention one from `dlls\`.

 # Known bugs